Large central values of Dirichlet L-functions in cosets: Introduction

 While if a coset $\chi_2H$ is contained in even or odd characters the bound becomes

 \end{theorem}

-But bigger the index - worse the bound for large values, so the "usable" range is not as wide as one can ask for.
+But we do not get good bounds for larger indices, so the "usable" range is not as wide as one can ask for.
 It would be interesting if one can remove this restriction.